Reset Microsoft Edge data in the cloud

 If you want to remove your data from Microsoft’s cloud, use the following steps to do a reset.

 1. Stop synchronization on devices except the device you're performing the reset on.
-In Microsoft Edge, select Settings > Profiles > Sync > Turn off sync.
+In Microsoft Edge, go to Settings > Profiles > Sync, and toggle off sync for the data types that you want to remove from Microsoft's cloud.

 What to expect during and after a data reset

-After a data reset has been successfully completed, data will once again synchronize from your device if you chose to resume sync after the reset.
-You'll need to sign back in on your other devices if you want to sync from those devices.
-However, if you didn’t choose to resume sync, then your Microsoft Edge data is removed from the cloud and your data will no longer synchronize.
+After a data reset successfully completes, data will once again synchronize from your device if you chose to resume sync after the reset.
+You have to sign back in on your other devices if you want to sync from those devices.
+However, if you didn't choose to resume sync, then your Microsoft Edge data is removed from the cloud and your data is no longer synchronized.

 See also